 - High Quality Photos - High quality photos will get users to stop scrolling slightly and read your title.
-Photos should be attached it most social media updates and serve as the attraction to get users to stop and decide if they would like to click.
+Photos should be attached to most social media updates and serve as the attraction to get users to stop then decide if they would like to click.
 Invest in great photos, no one wants to see a dark photo of an old salad.

 Good and Bad About The Book

-- Good - Quick micro chapters are quick reads.
+- Good - Micro chapters are quick reads.

 - Good - You don’t have to read chronologically.
 Works as a reference going forward.